 AWA in 2020's

-In September of 2020 there was a groundbreaking ceremony for the new shelter and it is scheduled to have a grand opening in late 20201.
+In September of 2020 there was a groundbreaking ceremony for the new shelter and a grand opening was held in 2022.

 From day one, AWA has been more than just a shelter.
 We have made it our responsibility to educate the community, provide accessible veterinary care and become a progressive leader in animal welfare.